Jun Jin: 2008–2011: Television and military service

 He released his first full-length solo album on 25 April 2008.
 Titled New Decade, the first single from the album was "Wa".
 The single encountered controversy when the music video was given a 19+ rating due to sexual content, in effect banning the video from major networks.
 On 26 April, Jun Jin held his first solo concert at Shibuya Public Hall, Tokyo.
 An extra show was added when the 2,500 tickets sold out in five minutes.

 Jun Jin appeared variety programme Infinite Challenge firstly in April 2008 as a replacement for Haha, officially known as 'the 7th member' in June 2008.
 Later he joined We Got Married in early 2009 with actress Lee Si-young as his "wife".
 The couple was dubbed "Gundam Couple" due to Lee Si-young's obsession with Gundam.
 They officially departed from the show on May 3, 2009 due to the restructuring of the show's format.

 He later released a mini album, titled Fascination.
 The title-track "Hey Ya" featuring Son Dam-bi and Big Tone did fairly well on the charts but a track on the mini album titled "Like A Fool" featuring his "wife" Lee Si-young managed to fare better on the charts.
 The album was a mild success.

-Jun Jin enlisted for mandatory military service on 22 October 2009 as a public service worker after enduring four weeks of basic training at Nonsan military camp in Chungcheongnam-do Province.
+Jun Jin enlisted for mandatory military service on 22 October 2009 as a public service worker after enduring four weeks of basic training at Nonsan military camp in South Chungcheong Province.
 He was discharged on 14 November 2011, after working at the Gangnam Management Corporation, managing the culture center's fitness club and parking lot.
 He then participated at his agency's 1st Open World Festival Tokyo on 26 November.
 Since being discharged he held the Jun Jin: The singer's Christmas Day fan meeting in Taipei on 25 December 2011.